The System of Bikram Yoga Poses

 Bikram's Beginning Yoga Class

-The sequence of the Bikram yoga poses sometimes referred to as the 26+2, is a system of hatha yoga poses and was created sometime in the early seventies by Bikram Choudhury.
-The 26 postures are picked from the classic 84+2 series that has 84 postures and often referred to as the advanced class by Bikram Choudhury's guru "Yogindra" Bishnu Ghosh brother of Paramahansa Yogananda founder of the self-realization fellowship.
+The sequence of the Bikram yoga poses, sometimes referred to as the 26+2, is a system of hatha yoga poses and was created sometime in the early seventies by Bikram Choudhury.
+The 26 postures are picked from the classic 84+2 series that has 84 postures and are often referred to as the advanced class by Bikram Choudhury's guru "Yogindra" Bishnu Ghosh, brother of Paramahansa Yogananda, founder of the self-realization fellowship.

-This hot yoga series that Bikram calling Bikram's beginning yoga class is performed in a room that is heated to 40 degrees Celsius and takes around 90 min including the Shavasana.
+This hot yoga series which Bikram calls Bikram's beginning yoga class, is performed in a room heated to 40 degrees Celsius and takes around 90 min, including the Shavasana.
 All postures are done twice with a couple of exceptions (Tree pose, Toe stand pose, and Spine twisting pose.
-The sequence is always practiced the same way and the certified yoga teacher is to follow certain instructions.
+The sequence is always practiced the same way, and the certified yoga teacher is to follow certain instructions.

 How do I know it is a Bikram yoga class?

-- Class always start with Pranayama deep breathing
+- Class always starts with Pranayama deep breathing

-- Breathing through the nose during whole class
+- Breathing through the nose during the whole class

 - Yoga class is alignment focused with a lot of verbal instructions